kylekim00/TrainProject/README.md

 # TrainProject
-This Toy project is based on making a basic infrastructure for running trains using java.
-I will try to make a UI using nodejs after I finish making basic structures.
+This Toy project(Although it's so embarassing to call this a project,) is usually about making an infrastructure for trains and metros using java.
+I will try to make UIs using nodejs after I finish making basic structures.